Self-care ideas: affordable ways to put your wellbeing first

 • Experience nature

 Another thing that can engage your senses is going out into nature.
-This can involve a particular activity such as gardening or taking a pet for a walk, but it doesn’t have to – the main thing is to enjoy the fresh air and the surrounding scenery.
-If you have a Motability Scheme vehicle, this can be a great help in getting to new parks or gardens, where you can switch off and take in nature.
+This can involve a particular activity such as gardening or taking a pet for a walk, but it does not have to.
+The main thing is to enjoy the fresh air and the surrounding scenery.
+If you have a Scheme vehicle, this can be a great help in getting to new parks or gardens, where you can switch off and take in nature.

 • Try audiobooks or podcasts

 Podcasts are a great way to wind down, and many of them are available for free.
-There are shows that cover everything you might find interesting – the BBC Sounds app has a wide variety to choose from.
+There are shows that cover everything you might find interesting and the BBC Sounds app has a wide variety to choose from.
+And why not give the Motability Lifestyle Pod a go, with lots of great guests, in-depth interviews and entertaining car chat.

 Audiobooks are also a very nice treat, as most people love being read to.
 They can be very soothing and help take our minds off things.
 Many people also find it easier to find time to listen to a book rather than to read a physical copy.